Spreads/Spreads/README.md

 core functionality via higher-order series projections like `Map`, `Filter`, `Scan`, `ZipN`, `ZipLag`, `Window`, etc.
 One could do a lot of things just by using them with sophisticated lambdas or by using cursors directly.
-In addition, due to the fact that Series implement generic `I(Async)Enumerable` interface, one could use LINQ and Interactive Extensions for additional functionality.
+In addition, due to the fact that the Series type implements generic `I(Async)Enumerable` interface, one could use LINQ and Interactive Extensions for additional functionality.
 However, there are many features still missing compared to Deedle or Streams, e.g. aggregation, grouping, resampling.
 They could be easily